Vancouver: International Students

 - Completed and signed Registration Form (also known as the Student Contract)—be sure to read our Schedule first to ensure the group schedule you choose is the one that best fits your timetable.

-- Signed copy of Policies, Requirements and Timelines form This document will provide you with a summary of the conditions students must meet in order to successfully complete the program and graduate as well as provide a summary of important policies and procedures.
+- Signed copy of Student Guideline Summary form This document will provide you with a summary of the conditions students must meet in order to successfully complete the program and graduate as well as provide a summary of important policies and procedures.
 This document requires your signature to indicate your acknowledgement and agreement.

 - Completed Contact Information Form